 Not all in the Democratic Party are upset about the existence of superdelegates.
-Democratic strategist Tad Devine suggests that superdelegates are a necessary part of the Democratic nominating process, but not until the convention.
-Devine laments the accrual of superdelegates' pledged votes beginning early on in the 2008 primary season.
-"The superdelegates were never intended to be part of the dash from Iowa to Super Tuesday and beyond," writes Devine.
+Democratic strategist Tad Devine suggested that superdelegates are a necessary part of the Democratic nominating process, but not until the convention.
+Devine lamented the accrual of superdelegates' pledged votes beginning early on in the 2008 primary season.
+"The superdelegates were never intended to be part of the dash from Iowa to Super Tuesday and beyond," wrote Devine.
 "If the superdelegates determine the party's nominee before primary and caucus voters have rendered a clear verdict, Democrats risk losing the trust that we are building with voters today" [source: The New York Times].

-Of course, it's not entirely fair that superdelegates took all of the heat in the close 2008 primary season.
 Even the delegates won in primaries and caucuses aren't actually bound to vote the way they've pledged to [source: Politico].
 Despite the concern superdelegates generated during the 2008 Democratic primaries, they ultimately posed no threat at the national convention.
 They did, however, boost Sen. Barack Obama into the nomination.
 While Sen. Hillary Clinton continued winning primaries and caucuses to the end of the season, Obama ultimately accrued more superdelegates, which carried him to the Democratic nomination -- before the convention was held.

 For more information on politics and other related topics, visit the next page.

 Related HowStuffWorks Articles